Tank1334/Onboarding-Newbies/chapter_01/final_exercise_01.md

 ### Chapter 5: Apache Hive

 21. What is Apache Hive?
+Explain its architecture.
 22. What is the Hive Metastore?
 23. What is HiveQL?
 24. What are partitions in Hive?